 THURSDAY Meetings and the COVID-19 Pandemic

 We will be continuing with having our Thursday talks online, using Zoom video conferencing software, for the forseeable future.
-Dates and details of the talks for the remainder of the Autumn term are shown below and we are in the process of arranging further talks for the Winter term 2021 which will take us through to Easter.
+Dates and details of the talks for the remainder of the Winter term are shown below and we are in the process of arranging further talks into the Summer of 2021.

 The talks are run using Zoom video conferencing software - see our GROUPS page for more information on Zoom.
 Ealing U3A has now purchased a large user Zoom licence so we can accommodate 500 participants but, for those unable to access the talk 'live', we plan to record each talk and make the recording available to our members afterwards.